HarrietZhou/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repository set for the Course Project #2 of "The Data Scientist’s Toolbox".
+This is a repository set for the Course Project #2 of "The Data Scientist’s Toolbox."